-- Appendix 1 Statutory framework, key statutory and non-statutory guidance. - Appendix 2 Safer recruitment, selection, and pre-employment vetting. - Appendix 3 Summary of Sefton Level of Need. - Appendix 4 Definitions and indicators of abuse. - Appendix 5 Child Exploitation (CE) checklist. - Appendix 6 PREVENT Channel Flow Chart. - Appendix 7 Risk assessment Sexual violence/sexual harassment. - Appendix 8 Low level Concern form - Appendix 9 LADO Notification Form - Appendix 10 Flowchart for Managing Allegations, Information for all staff. - Appendix 11 Body map guidance. - Appendix 12 Body map. - Appendix 13 Record of concern about a child/young person's safety and welfare - Appendix 14 Learning from Local Child Safeguarding Practice Reviews.
-(LCSPRs)
+- Appendix 1 Statutory framework, key statutory and non-statutory guidance - Appendix 2 Safer recruitment, selection and pre-employment vetting - Appendix 3 Summary of Sefton Level of Need - Appendix 4 Definitions and indicators of abuse - Appendix 5 Criminal Exploitation (CE) checklist - Appendix 6 Criminal Exploitation (CE) checklist Sefton form - Appendix 7 PREVENT Channel Flow Chart - Appendix 8 Risk assessment Sexual violence/sexual harassment - Appendix 9 Low Level Concern Form - Appendix 10 LADO Notification Form - Appendix 11 Flowchart for Managing Allegations, Information for all staff - Appendix 12 Integrated Front Door (IFD) Processes - Appendix 13 Body Map Guidance - Appendix 14 Body Map - Appendix 15 Appendix 15: CPOMS Record of Concern about a Child/young Person's Safety and Welfare - Appendix 16 Learning from Sefton Serious Case Reviews

-1. POLICY STATEMENT
+1. Policy Statement

-At Maghull high School we recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
-We endeavour to provide a safe and welcoming environment where children are respected valued, and they can recognise when they are at risk and how to access help when they need it.
-We are alert to the signs of abuse, neglect and exploitation and follow our procedures to ensure that children receive effective support, protection, and justice.
-The procedures contained in this policy apply to all staff, governors, volunteers, and contractors.
+At Maghull High School, we recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
+We endeavour to provide a safe and welcoming environment where children are respected, valued, and they can recognise when they are at risk and how to access help when they need it.
+We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
+The procedures contained in this policy apply to all staff, governors, volunteers and contractors.

-Staff working with children at Maghull high School, will maintain an attitude of 'it could happen here' where safeguarding is concerned.
+Staff working with children at Maghull High School, will maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff will always act in the best interests of the child, and if any member of our community has a safeguarding concern about any child or adult, they should act immediately.

-Our Child Protection and Safeguarding Policy and associated procedures will be made available through our school's website, reviewed, and ratified annually by the Governing Body.
+Our Child Protection and Safeguarding Policy and associated procedures will be made available through our school's website, reviewed and ratified annually by the Governing Body.
 We will ensure it remains current and incorporates all revisions made to local and national guidance.
 All staff in our school are consulted and contribute to the development of this policy as part of the review process.
-Parents/carers can request a copy.
+Parents and carers can request a copy.
 We are also able to arrange for our policy to be made available to parents whose first language is not English, upon request.

-Our governing body recognises the need to ensure that it complies with its duties under legislation, and this policy has regard to statutory guidance; Keeping Children Safe in Education (2024), Working Together to Safeguard Children (2023), Key statutory and non-statutory guidance and any locally agreed inter-agency procedures.
+Our governing body recognises the need to ensure that it complies with its duties under legislation, and this policy has regard to statutory guidance; Keeping Children Safe in Education (KCSiE), (2022), Working Together to Safeguard Children (2018), Key statutory and non-statutory guidance and any locally agreed inter-agency procedures.
 Appendix 1 - Key Statutory and non-statutory guidance